pulumi/pulumi-hugo/themes/default/content/blog/safe-lambda-secrets/index.md

 Before we continue, it's worth pointing out the following:

 {{% notes type="warning" %}}
 On `pulumi up`, secret values are decrypted and made available in plaintext at runtime.
 These may be read through any of the standard `pulumi.Config` getters.
-While it is possible to read a secret using the ordinary non-secret getters, this is almost certainly not what you want.
-Use the secret variants of the configuration APIs instead, since this ensures that all transitive uses of that secret are themselves also marked as secrets.
+While it is possible to read a secret using ordinary non-secret getters, this is almost certainly not what you want.
+Use the secret variants of the configuration APIs instead since this ensures that all transitive uses of that secret are themselves also marked as secrets.
 {{% /notes %}}

 Now that's out the way, let's continue.